stele1 Spec

 trail/{trail.uuid}.json

-a spec-conforming json object for an trail
+a spec-conforming json object for a trail

 parking